Favorite Libraries (+ Library Events) Around the Main Line

 Paoli Library, 18 Darby Road, Paoli

-The Tredyffrin Township Libraries comprise two branches: Tredyffrin Library and Paoli Library.
-In fact, both branches are favorite libraries in the Main Line Parent Community.
+The Tredyffrin Township Libraries comprise two branches: Tredyffrin Library in Strafford Park and Paoli Library, near the train station.

 Tredyffrin Library describes itself as a “bustling community center where people of all ages come to learn, share and grow in a beautiful, spacious building overlooking Strafford Park.”
 In short, it truly is a community center.
-Not only will you find a huge collection of books and materials, but also public computers, free wi-fi, and plenty of quiet work and reading spaces.
-Other community resources include a robust schedule of classes for adults, teens, children, a museum passport program, meeting rooms, a book shop and more.
+Not only will you find a huge collection of books and traditional materials, but also community jigsaw puzzles, free wi-fi, and plenty of quiet spaces.
+Upstairs in the Children’s Department, find blocks, puzzles, scavenger hunts, and interactive toys.

 Upper Merion Library